Previous dayApril 24, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 4.1 earthquake 41 km SE of Ierápetra, Greece at 22:21 UTC on April 24, 2026.
-It arrived roughly 10 hours after a larger magnitude 4.3 mainshock in the same 20 km area, placing it within the typical aftershock window.
+On April 24, 2026, worldwide seismic activity registered a magnitude 4.1 earthquake 41 km SE of Ierápetra, Greece at 22:21 UTC.
+Coming 10 hours after a magnitude 4.3 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
 At a depth of 10.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 34.776°, 26.090°.
+Coordinates: 34.776°, 26.090°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-24